MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/scsi/ns-scsi-_inquirydata.md

 Reserved.

-### -field Addr16

-Indicates, when set to one, that the target supports 16-bit wide SCSI addresses.
-A value of zero indicates that the device does not support 32-bit wide SCSI addresses.

-### -field Addr32

-Indicates, when set to one, that the target supports 32-bit wide SCSI addresses.
-A value of zero indicates that the device does not support 32-bit wide SCSI addresses.

-### -field AckReqQ

-Indicates, when set to one, that the target supports a request and acknowledge data transfer handshake on the secondary bus.
-A value of zero indicates that the target does not support this function.

-### -field MediumChanger

-Indicates, when set to one, that the device is embedded within or attached to a medium transport element.
-A value of zero indicates that the device is not embedded within or attached to a medium transport element.

-### -field MultiPort

-Indicates, when set to one, that the target device is a multiport (2 or more ports) device that conforms to the SCSI-3 multiport device requirements.
-A value of zero indicates that this device has a single port and does not implement the multiport requirements.

-### -field ReservedBit2

-Reserved.

-### -field EnclosureServices

-Indicates, when set to one, that the device contains an embedded enclosure services component.
-A value of zero indicates that the device does not contain an embedded enclosure services component.

-### -field ReservedBit3

-Reserved.

 ### -field SoftReset

 Indicates, when set to one, that the target device supports soft resets.
 A value of zero indicates that the target does not support soft resets.